 Below, are some day-to-day tools to prevent and/or manage the epidemic, including tips we have collected from a number of workforce development service providers.
 We’ve listed them into three broad categories: Personal Protective, Community & Social Distancing, and Environmental Measures.

-- Ensure the office has sufficient supply of personal hygiene products, especially hand soap and hand sanitizer.
+- Ensure sufficient supply of personal hygiene products, especially hand soap and hand sanitizer.

-- Encourage employees to wash hand frequently, cover coughs, and to stay home when sick through emails and flyers throughout your office and facilities.
+- Wash hand frequently, cover coughs, and to stay home when sick through emails and flyers throughout your office and facilities.

-- Ask custodial staff to wipe down surfaces, especially doorknobs and elevator buttons more regularly
+- Wipe down surfaces, especially doorknobs and elevator buttons more regularly

 Community & Social Distancing

-- Ensure employees traveling for personal reasons are informed of which areas are high-risk and the associated risk.
+- If traveling, stay informed of which areas are high-risk and the associated risk.

-- Establish policies to ensure employees returning from travel to high-risk areas self-quarantine and work from home for 14-days.
+- Establish policies to ensure those returning from travel to high-risk areas self-quarantine for 14-days.

-- Consider creating separate teams of employees working on essential business functions.
+- For employers, consider creating separate teams of employees working on essential business functions.
 Teams could then be located in separate areas and/or asked to rotate working from home.

 - Consider staggering shifts for workers, as well as staggered one week quarantines if necessary.